 How it Works

-The Theragun massager is a gun with an ergonomic triangle-handle design you can hold to target your muscles (yes even your own back) to melt away tension and soreness.
-There’s also an app you can use with different massages and wind-downs for things like bedtime, tech-neck, a sore IT band, etc. etc.
+The Theragun massager is a percussive massage device with an ergonomic triangle-handle design you can hold to target your different muscle groups (yes even your own back) to melt away tension and soreness.
+There’s also the Therabody app you can use with different massages and wind-downs for things like bedtime, tech-neck, a sore IT band, etc. etc.

 This is the professional, ultra-fancy, serious business model, with 60 lbs of force.
 It retails for $599 and I think it’s probably best for professional athletes.
 My back and shoulders get extremely tight, I’m the person who asks for as much pressure as possible when getting a massage… and I cannot imagine needing even more pressure than the Elite.

 This is the basic model, retailing for $299.
 It has all the essential features, at a lower price point than the other models.
 It provides 30 lbs of force.
-And it doesn’t have some of the fancier features of the other massagers but to be honest I don’t think you really need them.
-Personally I think the pro is probably not worth the money… I’d choose between this one or the Elite, based on how quiet you want it to be.
+And it doesn’t have some of the fancier features of the other massagers, like the OLED screen, but to be honest I don’t think you really need them.
+I had seen a Theragun Prime review claiming that the Pro is probably not worth the money… I personally agree.
+I’d choose between this one or the Elite, based on how quiet you want it to be.

-This cute little guy retails for $199 and is structured differently than the guns (it has a totally different shape) but would be great for on the go and travel since it’s so little and portable.
-This would make an AMAZING gift for a frequent traveler.
+This cute little guy retails for $199 and is structured differently than the other Theragun models (it has a totally different shape) but would be great for on the go and travel since it’s so little and portable.
+This would make an AMAZING gift for a frequent traveler (especially because of the compact carrying cases).

 photography by Allie Provost.